MAINNET PREVIEW · NIST FIPS 204 · NVIDIA-LOCKED

 Validator builds ship without CUDA code, K8s manifests pin CPU-only nodes, and a startup guard fails fast if mining is mistakenly enabled.
 Running a validator requires zero GPU hardware — now and after the mining layer ships.

-PARTICIPATE · MINE AT HOME · PLANNED
+PARTICIPATE · MINE AT HOME

-Mine Cell at home — planned.
+Mine Cell at home — NVIDIA-locked (v2 protocol).

-PRODUCTION · PLANNED
+CUDA PRODUCTION · PLANNED

 CUDA miner